Live Green Smoothies For Beginners

 A Word About Preparing Your Greens and Fruit

-Rinse the produce and throw it into the blender whole, except for fruits that have pits or rough external skin.
+Rinse the produce and throw it into the blender whole, except for fruits with pits or rough external skin.
 I don’t peel or core my apples; I use the stems on my greens; I don’t dice anything into small pieces, and I don’t make my smoothies in stages.
 Everything goes in, the button gets pressed, and presto, in 40 seconds, it’s done.
-Maybe I’ll add ice at the end, so I’ll do a 2nd round.
+Maybe I’ll add ice at the end, so I’ll do the 2nd round.
 But that’s the maximum fussiness I put into my smoothies.
-I am both busy and lazy, and I have to be hard-pressed and well-persuaded to put needless energy into any of my tasks.
+I am busy and lazy, and I must be hard-pressed and well-persuaded to put needless energy into any of my tasks.

 Also, I use water to create at least a 32 oz finished product, so I don’t have to repeatedly jam the fruit & veg down to get it to blend.
-There is sufficient liquid in the blender to get the job done quickly and easily.
+The blender has sufficient liquid to get the job done quickly and easily.

-If you don’t use organic produce, I recommend transitioning over to more organic fruits and veg – studies have revealed that organic fruit & veg do indeed have more nutrients.
-And I’ve taste-tested many times — organic produce is definitively sweeter, more mineral-rich, and more tender than produce grown using pesticides.
-As for food preparation, you’ll have to be more aware of removing peels and skins, roots, and tops.
-Do what you need to do to make sure the food is clean and safe.
+If you don’t use organic produce, I recommend transitioning to more organic fruits and veg – studies have revealed that organic fruit & veg do indeed have more nutrients.
+And I’ve taste-tested many times — organic produce is definitively sweeter, more mineral-rich, and more tender than produce is grown using pesticides.
+As for food preparation, you’ll have to be more aware of removing peels, skins, roots, and tops.
+Do what you must to ensure the food is clean and safe.

 Simple Greens-and-Fruit Combinations For Live Green Smoothie Beginners

 Spinach is the green of choice for beginners.
-It has a robust and tannic flavor when cooked, but when it is raw, it has virtually no taste at all.
+It has a robust and tannic flavor when cooked, but it has virtually no taste when it is raw.
 Instead, it gives a feeling of intense “freshness” when combined with fruit.
 Parsley is also very refreshing and enjoyable for beginners.
 I tend to use Parsley far more frequently than Spinach these days because it’s cheaper, and I’ve tightened up the purse strings.
-As you begin to branch out, try other greens: Kale, Arugula, Watercress, Beet Greens, Collards, Dill, Cilantro, even Broccoli.
+As you begin to branch out, try other greens: Kale, Arugula, Watercress, Beet Greens, Collards, Dill, Cilantro, and even Broccoli.
 Later you can also experiment with making Live Green Smoothie with sprouts which make “green smoothies” of all lovely colors — purple, fuchsia, orange, and yellow!

 In general, regarding fruit: choose “sweet” fruits as the basis of your combination.
-Reserve less-sweet fruits, such as berries, as additions unless you want an extremely low-sugar, very tart smoothie.
+Reserve less-sweet fruits, such as berries, as additions unless you want an incredibly low-sugar, very tart smoothie.

 - Another excellent combination is Parsley and Mango.
 That makes for a gorgeous spring-green smoothie, and these two flavors complement each other.
 One mango should suffice; add a banana or some grapes if you want it sweeter.